sensor-dream/APIVOF/guidelines/list-info/o-packs-in-system-fedora-34.md

 <summary>opencryptoki-libs</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : The run-time libraries for opencryptoki package
+Short desc    : The run-time libraries for opencryptoki package
 URL          : https://github.com/opencryptoki/opencryptoki
-Лицензия     : CPL
+License      : CPL
-Описание     : Opencryptoki implements the PKCS#11 specification v2.11 for a set of
+Descript     : Opencryptoki implements the PKCS#11 specification v2.11 for a set of
              : cryptographic hardware, such as IBM 4764 and 4765 crypto cards, and the
              : Trusted Platform Module (TPM) chip.
 Opencryptoki also brings a software
              : token implementation that can be used without any cryptographic